vegaprotocol/vega/README.md

 rpc CancelOrder(vega.Order) returns (OrderResponse);
 ```

-To cancel an existing order, a trader can submit a protobuf `order` messages and receive `OrderResponse`s from the API.
+To cancel an existing order, a trader can submit a protobuf `order` message and receive an `OrderResponse` from the API.
 In the following example a trader wishes to `cancel` an existing active `order` with ID `v1008973-9376433` on market ID `BTC/DEC19`:

 **Request**